tholian-network/stealth/guide/README.md

 # Implementation Examples

-Each Project has a `/review` folder which contains Reviews for the Covert Testrunner.
+Each Project has a `/review` folder which contains Reviews for Covert.
 The idea behind a `Review` is the complete audit-by-example of the equivalent implementation in the `/source` folder.

 For example, the [/stealth/review/Request.mjs](/stealth/review/Request.mjs) reviews the [/stealth/source/Request.mjs](/stealth/source/Request.mjs) implementation and it can be